prakhar1989/csds-material/README.md

 ```

 # Submission

 ### Reflection Questions

-ONe or two sentences answers are sufficient
+One or two sentences answers are sufficient

 1. Read the schema and protocol buffer definition files.
 What are the main differences between the two?
 Are there any similarities?
 1. Describe one question that would be easier to answer with protocol buffers than via a SQL query.